GorgonzolaRex/wizardry-daphne-guide/docs/equipment/blacksmithing.md

 ## Enhancement Inheritance

-Enhancement Inheritance sacrifices an existing enhanced item of the same type (one-handed weapons to one-handed weapons, shoes to shoes, etc) to increase the enhancement value of another item.
+- Enhancement Inheritance sacrifices an existing enhanced piece of equipment of the same type (1H weapons-to-1H weapons, shoes-to-shoes, etc.) to increase the enhancement value of another item.

 This helps save gold + ore when changing to better or higher tier equipment when you have already enhanced your existing equipment.